kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 Principal making the request should be authorized for deleting pods that match the EvictionRequest's `.spec.podRef`.

-#### Pod Admission

-`interceptor.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_CLASS}: ${PRIORITY}/${ROLE}`
-annotations should be checked on pod admission:
-- `PRIORITY` should be an integer with a min value `0` and a max value `100000`.
-- `ROLE` is optional.
-- Only one annotation of this format can have a `ROLE=controller`.
-- The `controller` role should have a priority of `10000`.
-Other role or empty role cannot have a value of `10000`.
-- Priorities in the `9900-10100` interval should be reserved for the sibling and descendant domains of the controller role.
-This means that `INTERCEPTOR_CLASS=replicaset.apps.k8s.io` with a `ROLE=controller` has a parent domain `apps.k8s.io` and any domain with that parent is allowed in this interval.
-For example `deployment.apps.k8s.io` or `customfeature.replicaset.apps.k8s.io`.
-  This can be used by a controller that has its logic split between multiple components (e.g. ReplicaSet + Deployment), and it ensures that 3rd party controllers cannot inject their behavior in between a single vendor's predefined steps.
-And if there is a need to inject behavior, the priority should be increased above `10100` or below `9900` for such an interceptor class.
-If `ROLE=controller` is not set, the range `9900-10100` cannot be used.
-- The number of these annotations is limited to 100.
-30 slots are always reserved for the `ROLE=controller` and other interceptors with the same parent domain (interval `9900-10100`).
-70 slots are reserved for the rest of the general interceptors outside this interval.
-If there is a need for a larger number of interceptors, the current use case should be re-evaluated.
-Limiting the number of interceptors ensures that the EvictionRequest cannot be blocked indefinitely by setting an abnormally large number of these annotations on a pod.
-- To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor classes.
-And reject any classes with `k8s.io` suffix outside the main Kubernetes project on admission.
-- Annotations with duplicate priorities are not allowed in the `9900-10100` interval, but are allowed outside of this interval.

 #### Immutability of EvictionRequest Spec Fields